-You could spend your youth trying to outsmart the airlines, but it would be a loser's game.
-There are, however, some overall guiding principles to saving money on flights.
+You could spend ages trying to outsmart the airlines, but it would be a loser's game.
+There are, however, some simple guidelines to saving money on flights.

 For one, in the world of air travel, time is money; the less money you spend, the more time you're likely to spend in the airport.
 If you're willing to make a stop or two rather than fly direct, or if you'll take on a layover more than 12 hours long, you'll save some dough.
 (Just keep in mind all that money you'll be tempted to spend at Chili's to Go, Starbucks, and Cinnabon, and the savings might evaporate.)
 Here are the other key things to keep in mind when searching for that deal.